 Orbital Sciences had a setback when one of its spacecraft exploded just after the launch on Oct.
 28th, 2014, likely due to suspect Russian engines in Orbital’s Antares rocket.
 The flights resumed on a United Launch Alliance (ULA) Atlas V rocket in December 2015.
 A March 2016 cargo delivery marked the final launch on a ULA rocket.

-Orbital ATK is one of two private companies that currently hold a contract with NASA to fly unmanned cargo missions to the International Space Station.
+Orbital ATK was one of two private companies that hold a contract with NASA to fly unmanned cargo missions to the International Space Station.

 Orbital was founded and incorporated in 1982 by David W. Thompson, Bruce Ferguson and Scott Webster, three friends who had met earlier during their studies at the Harvard Business School.
 In 1985, Orbital procured its first contract for providing up to four Transfer Orbital Stage (TOS) vehicles to NASA.
 In 1987, the seeds for the ORBCOMM constellation were planted when Orbital began investigating a system using LEO satellites to collect data from remote locations.
 In 1988, Orbital acquired Space Data Corporation in Arizona, one of the world’s leading suppliers of suborbital rockets, thereby broadening its rocket business and manufacturing capabilities.